Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 /fill command is a great way to fill a gap or hole in your structure with the specified block.

-A quick optional way in wanting to put countless of blocks down rather than manually doing it by hand.
+A quick optional way in wanting to put countless blocks down rather than manually doing it by hand.

 23. /kill